M4he/Linux/JACK/PA_through_JACK/minimal_config/README.md

     jack-tools

-## Config requirements
+## Required config files
 ### 1. Calf config
 You should have set up an EQ as instructed in the original guide and have your Calf rack configuration saved in `~/.config/jack/calf.conf`

 ### 2. Plumbing config
 Instead of using the Patchbay GUI, we will set up the JACK connections via command line this time.
 We will make use of a rules file for the tool `jack-plumbing`:
 - edit `~/.config/jack/rules`:

     ```